subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-10/prevent-10_description.md

 - Do NOT assign interactive sign-in permissions
 - Do NOT use the network access account

 ### Task sequence run as account
 This account is used in task sequences to execute commands or scripts as an account other than the Local System account.
 This account should be configured with the minimum permissions necessary to complete the associated task sequence step.
 Create multiple run as accounts, each with tightly-scoped permissions for its specific task sequence step.

 - Requires interactive sign-in permissions
 - Do NOT use the network access account
 - Do NOT use a domain administrator

+### Collection Variables
+One of the configuration settings that can be applied to collections are custom environment variables that are only exposed to members of the collection; these are called collection variables.

+Nothing specifically requires that these variables be credentials, but they can be used for this purpose.
+In transit and on disk, they are encrypted by SCCM in the same way as credentials.

 ## Linked Defensive IDs
 - [PREVENT-4: Enable Enhanced HTTP](../PREVENT-4/prevent-4_description.md)